 French translation = Cocaine

-Again an American brand that Americans would say when ordering it in fast food “Coke”.
+Again an American brand that Americans would say when ordering in fast food “Coke”.
 It is funny because it is impossible to order a Coca-Cola in the USA by saying “I would like a Coca-Cola”.
 It is pretty weird for the French to order Coca-Cola since Coke means Cocaine in French.

 6 – Peter vs Péter